GlobalFinPrint/global_finprint/docs/data_entry_workflow.rst

         - list of sets as a table
         - 0 or more environmental measures per set, env. meas. list can be expanded and collapsed
         - create a new set
+            - fields have been attempted to be ordered in the most reasonable way for quick data entry:  fields that change most often from set to set are first
+            - we attempted to provide reasonable defaults for each field based on the previously entered set
+            - note that lat and long just truncate the decimal:  it is assumed each set is sufficiently close to the previous one that a single decimal will likely be shared
         - add environmental measures to a set
         - edit an existing set
         - pivot to observation list from a set